St Mary's Church, Lamberhurst

 St Mary's Church is a parish church in Lamberhurst, Kent.
 It is a Grade I listed building.

 Building

 The first buildings on the site were erected in Saxon times.
-Records show there was a church or chapel of some sort here in AD998, and that it was consecrated during that year (24th September).
+Records show there was a church or chapel of some sort here in AD998, and that it was consecrated during that year (24 September).
+The original structure was likely constructed in wood, which has not survived.
+The church was granted to Leeds Priory around 1137.
 The building has been expanded, adapted and updated many times since then.
-There is an ancient Yew tree by the porch of the church that is estimated to be over 1500 years old, predating the church.